Dutch Catechism: Bestseller

 Since 1967, it was translated into numerous languages and sold millions of copies in different editions.
 In 1967 Time magazine reported: "The Dutch catechism has become one of the year's religious bestsellers.
 Herder & Herder, publisher of the American edition, reports that its first printing of 75,000 copies was sold out in three weeks. ...
 In The Netherlands, where the catechism has sold more than 400,000 copies so far, its publishers report that ten new translations will go to press in 1968."
 The English translation was published contrary to the wishes of the Dutch bishops and failed to address doctrinal problems present in the work.

 In the years following its issue, the Dutch Catechism was the only comprehensive book of its kind within the Church.

 Controversies

-In Time the catechism was described as "a lively, undogmatic compendium of doctrine that reflects the most recent radical insights of theologians and scripture scholars."
+In Time the catechism was marketed as "a lively, undogmatic compendium of doctrine that reflects the most recent radical insights of theologians and scripture scholars."
 The views of professional theologians, however, tended to be more nuanced and critical.